 Recap: The good…

 Even though it seemed ridiculous and paradox to eat fat in order to lose fat – it really works.
 I lost 11 pounds while still gaining lean muscle.
 Physically I feel great and I can only recommend to everyone to try keto at some point in your life.
-Keto forces you to deepen your knowledge about food, sugars and nutrition.
+Keto forces you to deepen your knowledge about food, sugars, and nutrition.
 You need to cook fresh and from scratch a lot to get the macro’s you need.
 In the month of doing keto, I tried 33 new recipes because I was cooking 2 or 3 times a day.
 I learned that it’s quite easy to skip unnecessary carbs.
 You can easily skip the rice when you are eating Thai or Indian curry by simply adding an extra portion of veggies and eating it like a stew.
-My favorite workday breakfast during my keto diet were scrambled eggs with spinach and smoked salmon.
+My favorite workday breakfast during my keto diet was scrambled eggs with spinach and smoked salmon.
 It’s delicious, filling and feels so luxurious!

 …and the ugly truth

-For me personally a ketogenic diet is not a suitable long-term diet that I can or want to follow.
+For me personally, a ketogenic diet is not a suitable long-term diet that I can or want to follow.
 The worst cravings I have are not about pasta, chips or chocolate.
 I crave fruit!
 I crave it soooo much!
 One of the first things I bought after my keto diet ended was a pineapple!
 Oh, how I missed the humble pineapple!
 Keto means sticking mainly to everything that is green when it comes to vegetables, but I want to eat the whole rainbow again!
 I learned a lot, but for me it’s too restrictive and it took the passion out of my cooking.
 The only reason why I was cooking was to provide fuel for my body.
 Cooking suddenly felt like a chore, rather than the pleasure and meditation that it usually is for me.
 As cooking is such an important part of my life I’m not willing to let this passion go!

 If you are still interested in trying keto or low-carb you can use the free excel dashboard I build.

 To make my own life a bit easier and track my carb intake, I threw together a little dashboard in Excel.
-This file really doesn’t do magic and only uses very simple Excel formulas, but for me this was still easier to use than calculating everything by hand or using commercial alternatives like MyFitnessPal.
+This file really doesn’t do magic and only uses very simple Excel formulas, but for me, this was still easier to use than calculating everything by hand or using commercial alternatives like MyFitnessPal.
 I added all the foods and ingredients that I eat on a regular basis to make it quick and easy to calculate my daily intake.